Alexander Ovechkin: Stanley Cup championship and Conn Smythe Trophy (2013–2019)

 On 6 December 2018, Ovechkin became the fastest player in NHL history and ninth overall to take 5,000 shots on goal, reaching that mark in 1,031 career games.
-Marcel Dionne, the previous holder of the record, required 184 more games.
-He scored the 21st hat-trick of his NHL career in a 6–2 win over Detroit Red Wings on 11 December, passing Pavel Bure for most by a Russian-born player in league history.
-Ovechkin had a career-best 14 game point streak during the season, which included back-to-back hat tricks.
-Ovechkin was named a captain for the 2019 National Hockey League All-Star Game, but announced that he was choosing to skip the game to rest, forcing him to serve an automatic one game suspension as a result.
-Ovechkin would be named captain again the next year, and again chose to skip the game to rest, and would serve another one game suspension.
-On 22 February 2020, Ovechkin scored his 700th career goal in the third period of a 3–2 loss against the New Jersey Devils, making him the eighth player in NHL history to accomplish the feat.
-The season ended early due to the COVID-19 pandemic, so Ovechkin and Bruins' forward David Pastrňák were named co-winners of the Rocket Richard Trophy, with each having 48 goals at the time.
+Marcel Dionne, the previous holder of the record, required 184 more games than Ovechkin.
+He scored the 21st hat trick of his NHL career in a 6–2 win over Detroit Red Wings on 11 December, passing Pavel Bure for most by a Russian-born player in league history.
+On 14 December in a 6–5 shootout win over the Carolina Hurricanes, Ovechkin recorded his 23rd career hat trick with one of those goals being the 237th power play goal of his career on Hurricanes goaltender Scott Darling to pass Mario Lemieux for most power play goals with one franchise.
+Ovechkin had a career-best 14 game point streak from 16 November to 15 December, which included back-to-back hat tricks against the Red Wings on 10 December and Hurricanes on 15 December, respectively.
+On 2 January 2019, Ovechkin was named a captain for the upcoming 2019 National Hockey League All-Star Game, but announced that he was choosing to skip the game to rest, forcing him to serve an automatic one game suspension as a result.
+On 5 February, Ovechkin recorded an assist on a T.J.
+Oshie goal for his 1,180th career point in a 3–2 win over the Vancouver Canucks, surpassing Sergei Federov for the most points recorded by a Russian-born player, doing so in 193 fewer games than Fedorov.
+Ovechkin ended the 2018–19 season with 51 goals, 38 assists and 89 points in 81 games played while the Capitals as a team finished as the Metropolitan division champions for the fourth consecutive season and the second seed in the Eastern Conference overall for the second consecutive season and fourth in the NHL overall.
+His 51 goals earned him the Rocket Richard Trophy for the eighth time in his NHL career.
+Ovechkin would also record four goals and five assists for nine points in all seven playoff games as the defending Stanley Cup champion Capitals were upset in seven games in the first round of the 2019 playoffs by the seventh-seeded Carolina Hurricanes, despite having a 3–2 series lead at one point.